tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 There are a few other ways in which the colon operator can slice strings, but these should be sufficient for now.

-You will encounter this notation again in future lessons dealing with lists and dictionaries.
+You will reencounter this notation in future lessons dealing with lists and dictionaries.

 ### String Methods

 A Python *method* looks and behaves much like a function.
 With no knowledge of object-oriented programming, it's difficult to explain exactly why methods are methods.
 However, all that you need to understand for now is the syntactical differences between the two, i.e. how you write a method versus a function.
-To illustrate this, it is best to contrast the two -- take the length function as an example:
+To contrast the two approaches -- take the length function as an example:
 `len(all)`
 Were the length function a method, it would be instead be written as:
 `all.len()`